Why More Professional Training in the Cannabis Industry is Needed

 Crabb-Burnham (NIC): That is exactly what we offer.
 We offer a broad and basic program preparing our grads for any entry-level position and enough basic knowledge to determine where they best fit in the space.
 Our program covers everything from science to history and cultivation to medical applications of cannabis.

-Has your school been contacted directly by employers looking for candidates and graduates?
+MY: Has your school been contacted directly by employers looking for candidates and graduates?

 Seaborn (DU): In recent months, our school has been in dialogue with a number of major companies in the Colorado market about their human resources challenges.
 For many of these companies, it is not difficult to find candidates willing to work in the industry, but it is difficult to find candidates who understand business fundamentals and are interested in long-term career opportunities rather than just the short-term allure of having a cannabis job.
 Retaining top employees is also a challenge for them in such a rapidly expanding industry.